isoaxe/personal-website/README.md

 Install all of the Node dependencies for Express and other third party packages used by Firebase functions.

+### `npm run set-config` (local only)

+Run the `set-config` script that fetches the previously written environment variables and writes them to the `.runtimeconfig.json` file for local reference.

 ### `cd .. && npm run serve` (local only)

 Move up to the main directory again and run the `serve` script.
 This starts both the hosting and functions emulators for local testing.
 The hosted site and function logs can then be viewed in the [browser](http://localhost:4000).